Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Introduction

 \subsection{Contributions and Technical Novelty}

-This paper proposes the \textbf{Hierarchical Battery-Aware Game (HBAG)} algorithm, a unified game-theoretic framework for ISL power allocation that addresses all three gaps identified above.
-Our main contributions are: \begin{enumerate} \item \textbf{Battery-aware exact potential game with unique variational equilibrium (Theorem~\ref{thm:potential}).} We formulate ISL power allocation as an exact potential game with a battery-state-dependent penalty that diverges as charge approaches the safety floor.
-We prove that the potential function is strictly jointly concave, guaranteeing a unique variational equilibrium despite the time-varying feasible set induced by eclipse-driven dynamic power bounds. \item \textbf{Unified hierarchical algorithm with dual convergence guarantees (Theorems~\ref{thm:convergence} and~\ref{thm:mfg}).} We propose a single distributed algorithm that converges to the unique VE at rate $\mathcal{O}(1/\sqrt{k})$ for finite constellations and approximates the mean field equilibrium at rate $\mathcal{O}(M^{-1/4})$ as $M \to \infty$, without any algorithmic redesign. \item \textbf{Comprehensive empirical validation on Starlink Shell~A.} We introduce the Energy Sustainability Rate (ESR) metric and show through seven experiments that HBAG achieves 100\% ESR (87.4 pp improvement over SATFLOW), scales linearly to 5{,}000 satellites, and maintains flow violation ratio below the 10\% industry tolerance. \end{enumerate}
+This paper proposes the Hierarchical Battery-Aware Game (HBAG) algorithm, a unified game-theoretic framework for ISL power allocation that addresses all three gaps identified above.
+Our main contributions are: \begin{enumerate} \item \textit{Battery-aware exact potential game with unique variational equilibrium (Theorem~\ref{thm:potential}).} The ISL power allocation is fomulated as an exact potential game with a battery-state-dependent penalty that diverges as charge approaches the safety floor.
+We prove that the potential function is strictly jointly concave, guaranteeing a unique variational equilibrium despite the time-varying feasible set induced by eclipse-driven dynamic power bounds. \item \textit{Unified hierarchical algorithm with dual convergence guarantees (Theorems~\ref{thm:convergence} and~\ref{thm:mfg}).} A single distributed algorithm is proposed that converges to the unique VE at rate $\mathcal{O}(1/\sqrt{k})$ for finite constellations and approximates the mean field equilibrium at rate $\mathcal{O}(M^{-1/4})$ as $M \to \infty$, without any algorithmic redesign. \item \textit{Comprehensive empirical validation on Starlink Shell~A.} The Energy Sustainability Rate (ESR) metric is introduced and shown through seven experiments that HBAG achieves 100\% ESR (87.4 pp improvement over SATFLOW), scales linearly to 5{,}000 satellites, and maintains flow violation ratio below the 10\% industry tolerance. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related} reviews related work.
 Section~\ref{sec:model} presents the system model.
 Section~\ref{sec:game} formulates the game and proves equilibrium results.
 Section~\ref{sec:algorithm} presents the hierarchical algorithm and unified convergence properties.
 Section~\ref{sec:asymptotic} provides finite-to-mean-field asymptotic analysis.
-Section~\ref{sec:simulation} presents simulation results.
-Section~\ref{sec:conclusion} concludes the paper.
+Sections~\ref{sec:simulation} and~\ref{sec:conclusion} present simulation results and conclude the paper, respectively.